epics-base/p4p/documentation/overview.rst

 In the EPICS world a Process Variable (PV) refers to the idea of a globally addressed data structure.
-An EPICS control system is composed of many PVs (in the millions).
+An EPICS control system is composed of many PVs (in the millions for large facilities).
 The present value of a PV is modified by a combination of remote operations via CA and/or PVA, and via local processing (eg. values read from local hardware).